priyanshu2003719/Customer-Segmentation-Analysis/README.md

 ### **Q3) Visualize Segments (The Communication)**
-You transformed complex multidimensional math into clear, actionable visuals:
+Transformed complex multidimensional math into clear, actionable visuals:
 * **Scatter Plots:** Visualized the "physical" boundaries of each customer segment.
 * **Comparison Bar Charts:** Showed the average "Financial DNA" of each cluster side-by-side.
 * **Distribution Bar Charts:** Ranked the customer base to show exactly where the majority of your "Spending Power" sits (the 67-100 score range).